-Cable jointers work outdoors in most weather conditions, often in cramped and confined conditions or at heights.
+Cable jointers work outdoors in most weather conditions, and may be in confined spaces.
 In order to minimise the risks associated with working with high-voltage electricity, they must follow strict safety requirements.
-They may be required to work shifts, which can include nights and weekends.
-These workers may also be expected to be on call to respond to emergencies that occur outside of regular hours.
+They may also be expected to be on call to respond to emergencies that occur outside of regular hours.

 Apprenticeships and traineeships